Simone-Puce/Fincons-Employees-FE/README.md

 ## Description

 An in-depth paragraph about your project and overview of use.

-Our project is based on an idea of a simple web application designed to easily manage an employees system, based on the the newest software around.
+Our project is based on an idea of a simple web-application designed to easily manage an employees system, based on the the newest software around.

-We aspire to make the software user-friendly so that HR professionals and/or managers can effortlessly find the best candidate for a position.
+We aspire to make the software user-friendly and easy to manage
-Overall we hope the application becomes a valuable asset for every company that is going to use it.

 ## Getting Started